Coele1

 B) Classification in supervised learning.

-C) Regression in supervised learning.
+C) Association rule learning in unsupervised learning.

 D) Deep learning with neural networks.